What is Cryptocurrency?

-Confirm you are eligible to establish a Solo 401(k) for Bitcoin Plan.
-One must be self-employed or have a small business with no full-time employees other than the owner(s) or owner(s) spouse(s).
+Confirm you are eligible to establish a Bitcoin 401(k).
+Essentially, this is a Solo 401(k) Plan to make Bitcoin investments.
+You must be self-employed or have a small business with no full-time employees other than the owner(s) or owner(s) spouse(s).

 Work with IRA Financial Group to establish an IRS approved self-directed Solo 401(k) for Bitcoin Plan.

 Next, open a bank account for the Self-Directed Solo 401(k) Plan at a local bank or financial institution, such as Fidelity or Schwab.
 IRA Financial Group has relationships with most of the popular banks and financial institutions, so opening a bank account will be quick and easy.

 4. Rollover Funds